 If you could predict the timing and amount of your future sales with 100% accuracy, managing your inventory would be a breeze.
 The longer you’ve been in business, the more inventory data you have to help forecast your sales in 2017.
 A good forecast will incorporate your business’s growth curve, market trends that could affect your bottom line, consumer confidence, and your sales and promotions calendar.
 However, the one thing you know to expect is the unexpected.

 Good inventory management techniques won’t solve every small business problem you will face in the coming year, but it can go a long way towards smoothing out the rough patches.
 Here are five ways you can brighten your business’s supply chain with improved inventory management.

 1. Set Minimum Stock Levels

 If Suzie from Savannah has her heart set on a red polka dot dress, you’ll crush her polka dot-loving heart if you have to tell her you’re out of stock in her size.
 Worse yet, the manufacturer who supplies your red polka dot dresses sews to order, so it will take seven weeks to get the dress Suzie wants in Suzie’s size.
 You’ve just lost a customer.

 On the other hand, you don’t want to tie up all your cash and warehouse space with red polka dot dress inventory.

-There is no perfect solution to this dilemma, which is the constant dance of inventory management – how to have just enough stock but not too much.
-Minimum stocking levels are a great way to approach this balance.
+There is no perfect solution to the dilemma of balancing carrying costs against the need to have enough product on hand when an order comes in — how to have just enough stock but not too much.
+There is no way to achieve the perfect inventory level, but minimum stock levels are a great way to approach this balance.
 Set a minimum stock level for each item that allows you to order new stock in before you run out.
-Base your minimum stock on sales data and combined with time needed to acquire new stock.
+Base your minimum stock on sales data combined with time needed to acquire new stock.